Introduction to Grants

 Georgetown Health Foundation generates and accelerates positive change in our Community’s health.

 GHF’s strategic priorities reflect the critical needs identified in our 2015 Southeast Georgetown Needs Assessment.
-For more information, read or download the full report or executive summary here:
+For more information, read or download the full report or executive summary below.
+The 2019 research update is also below.

 - Affordability and availability of quality housing